arshad-yaseen/circular-to-json/README.md

   }
 };

-// Set the space parameter to '\t' to use a tab for indentation
+// Set the space parameter to 2 to use 2 spaces for indentation const jsonStrWith2Spaces = CircularJSON.stringify(obj, null, 2);
+console.log(jsonStrWith2Spaces);

-const jsonStrWithTab = CircularJSON.stringify(obj, undefined, '\t');
+// Set the space parameter to '\t' to use a tab for indentation const jsonStrWithTab = CircularJSON.stringify(obj, null, '\t');
 console.log(jsonStrWithTab);

 ```